LeandroOnline/LeandroOnline/README.md

 ## <div align="center">Leandro Savat</div>
 <div align="center"><img src="https://www.eshci.com/assets/img/GIF/collaboration.gif"></div>

-Programming is a path that allows me to free creativity, organize thoughts and learn new knowledge.
-For this reason, I dedicate myself to being a web developer, since this work enhances my personal progress and I am passionate about it.
+Programming is a path that allows me to unleash creativity, organize thoughts and work as a team.
+That is why I dedicate myself to being a web developer, since this work enhances my personal progress and this is what I am passionate about.
 Currently I specialize in Front end, in handling technologies such as HTML, CSS, Javascript, React, Redux.

 <br/>